peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Then, the method returns a CBOR map with each eligible getter's name or property name as each key, and with the corresponding value returned by that getter as that key's value.
 Before adding a key-value pair to the map, the key's name is adjusted according to the rules described in the [PeterO.Cbor.PODOptions](PeterO.Cbor.PODOptions.md)documentation.
 Note that for security reasons, certain types are not upported even if they contain eligible getters.

-<b>REMARK:</b>.NET enumeration ( `Enum
-        ` ) constants could also have been converted to text strings with `ToString() ` , but that method will return multiple names if the given Enum object s a combination of Enum objects (e.g. if the object is `FileAccess.Read | FileAccess.Write
-        ` ).
-More generally, if Enums are converted to text strings, constants rom Enum types with the `Flags ` attribute, and constants from the same Enum type that share an nderlying value, should not be passed to this method.
+<b>REMARK:</b> .NET enumeration ( `Enum`  ) constants could also have been converted to text strings with `ToString()`  , but that method will return multiple names if the given Enum object is a combination of Enum objects (e.g. if the object is `FileAccess.Read | FileAccess.Write`  ).
+More generally, if Enums are converted to text strings, constants from Enum types with the `Flags`  attribute, and constants from the same Enum type that share an underlying value, should not be passed to this method.

 REMARK: A certain consistency between .NET and Java and between FromObject and ToObject are sought for version 4.0.
 It is also hoped that--